-How to remove files from Git tracking/staging and commit history
+How to delete files from Git tracking/staging and commit history

 by workflows and commands

 Deleting source code files without a source control management system leads to irreversible data loss.
 This post will provide 4 different ways to remove files from git history.

 Here comes the necessity of a version control system (e.g. Git) that you can use to delete files, undo changes to specific data, or remove entire sets of code changes from history (delete a commit from Git).